ibookerke/Notes/Sturdy/Computer Science/Computer Networks/Lecture 7 - Transport Layer Part1.md

 - When host recieves UDP segments:
 	- check destination port# in segment
 	- directs UDP segment to socket with that port#
-- IP datagrams with same dest. port#, but different source IP address and/or source port numbers will be directed to same same socket at dets
+- IP datagrams with same dest. port#, but different source IP address and/or source port numbers will be directed to same socket at dest

 ## Connection-oriented demux
 - Tcp socket identified by 4-tuple